Yash-Singh1/UserScripts/Quizlet_Bot/README.md

 const data = [
   ['What is the capital of India?', 'New Delhi'], ['What is the capital of France?', 'Paris'],
-  ['What is the capital of the United States?', 'Washington, D.C.'], ];
+  ['What is the capital of the United States?', 'Washington, D.C.']
+];
 ```